dimstav23/gramine-examples/java_image/README.md

 Run `make SGX=1` (non-debug) or `make SGX=1 DEBUG=1` (debug) in the directory.

-# Run the GO example with Gramine
+# Run the Java image processing example with Gramine

 Without SGX:
 ```sh